Non-Sequential Theory of Distributed Systems: Decomposition game for special tree-width

 \item If there is a $\matchrel$-edge from the first point, call it $e$, to some middle point, call it $f$, then Eve marks $f$ and its linear successor $g$.
 Then she removes the matching edge $e\matchrel f$ and the successor edge $f\procrel g$.
 The resulting graph is disconnected.
 Both connected components are nested words.
 Each one has its endpoints marked. \end{enumerate} \end{example}

 \begin{example} Multiply nested words with at most $k\geq2$ contexts have special tree-width bounded by $2k-1$.

 Eve marks each endpoint of each context.
 Doing so, she marks at most $2k$ vertices.
 Then, she removes the successor edges between contexts.
 The graph is disconnected.
-Each connected component is a (simply) nested word with at most $2\lceil\frac{k}{2}\rceil$ ($\leq 2k-2$) marked vertices.
+Each connected component is a (simply) nested word with at most $\ell$ contexts with $2\ell-1\leq k$, hence, at most $k+1$ marked vertices.
 Using two extra marks, Eve applies on each connected component the strategy described in Example~\ref{ex:stw-nw}. \end{example}